jjmchew/jjmchew.github.io/LS171/04-spotQues.md

 42
 ==Give an overview of the Transport Layer.==

+- The Transport layer is responsible for end-to-end communication between devices or processes.
+PDUs at this layer have headers which contain a source port and a destination port which will identify how to access specific processes in the source computer and the destination server.
+This layer allows a computer which may have many applications (and associated processes) running concurrently, to all send information through a common connection to the internet.
+Messages from various applications are identified with a unique process number (port number) which allows the multiplexed use of common network infrastructure.
+- This layer encapsulates data from the Application layer, and is transmitted via IP and Ethernet protocols across in the internet.
 - The Transport layer has 2 common protocols, TCP and UDP, and is concerned with transmitting application (e.g., HTTP) information from port to port.
 - TCP is a connection-oriented protocol and thus uses handshaking to establish a connection prior to sending data.
 The corresponding PDU is the Segment.
 - UDP is a connection-less protocol and thus does not use handshaking to establish a connection prior to sending data.
 The PDU is the Datagram.